wearetheframers/frame-core-wip/examples/audio_transcription/README.md

 ## Customization

+### Custom Action Registry

+In the autonomous vehicle example, we demonstrate how to replace the default action registry with a custom one.
+This allows for a more flexible and hackable system where you can replace or extend default behaviors.
+The `process_perception` function takes precedence over the observe action, showing how you can customize the action registry.
+You can also remove actions from the Framer behavior in plugins programmatically.

 You can customize the roles, goals, and behavior of the Framer by modifying the `main.py` and `audio_transcription_plugin.py` files.